Dresden Celebrates its Christstollen

 A tremendous giant stollen, a colorful parade, a likeable patroness and hundreds of proud bakers and pastry makers: These are the ingredients for the pre-Christmas highlight of the Saxon capital - the Dresdner Stollenfest.
 Since 1994 the members of the Stollen Association dedicate their Dresdner Christstollen its own festival.
 Along tens of thousands of guests from all over the world they celebrate their centuries-old baking tradition, the vibrant craft and especially the truly unique Christmas delicacy on the Saturday before the second Advent.

-Join us for this unique experience in front of the breathtaking scenery of Dresden: the Dresdner Stollenfest - this year it's on December 9th, 2017!
+Join us for this unique experience in front of the breathtaking scenery of Dresden: the Dresdner Stollenfest - this year's jubilee-edition is on December 8th, 2018!

 What, When, Where?
 The Stollenfest Program

 Together with Augustus the Strong, the great spectacle sets off in the heart of Dresden's Old Town.
 From there the parade follows Dresden's marvelous streets, passing the city's architectural sights, all the way to the Striezelmarkt, Germany’s oldest Christmas market, where the giant stollen is cut and sold for a good cause.
 The delightful program, several famous guests and especially trough the big parade where more than 500 people participate in, create a unique atmosphere.
 This unique festival dedicated to tradition and craft surely is Dresden's most tasteful ambassador.

 Start of the program on the stage in front of the Hotel Taschenbergpalais Kempinski

 Begin of the show on the Striezelmarkt stage